Tim van der Loo

 B.A. - Design Academy Eindhoven, NL | Man and Living - 2012 – 2016

-2020 Sept. - New Blue - Nominated/Shortlisted for the German federal ecodesign Award in the catergory of young talent.
+2020 Nov. - New Blue - Awarded for the German federal ecodesign Award in the category of young talent.

 Exhibitions and workshops: